Dr. Ching-Hua Huang is an Associate

 disinfection by-products and nanomaterials in natural and engineered water

 systems.
-She has published more than seventy high impact journal papers and
+She has published more than eighty peer-reviewed high impact journal papers,

-conference proceedings on the above topics and is a frequent invited speaker
+conference proceeding papers on the above topics and is a frequent invited speaker

 at many international conferences.
 The research by Dr. Huang and her